Recognizing the Signs of Illness in Cats

 What things should I look for?

-Cats that are ill will usually show changes in overall appearance, energy level, sociability, coat appearance and/or amount of shedding, appetite, litterbox usage, breathing, or discharges from the eyes or nose.
+Cats that are ill usually show changes in overall appearance, energy level, sociability, coat appearance, and/or amount of shedding, appetite, litter box usage, breathing, or discharge from the eyes or nose.
 In general, any sudden change should alert you that your cat needs veterinary attention.

 What changes would I see in overall appearance?

 Cats that are not feeling well may just look a little “off.”
-The cat might sit in a hunched position, might not move as gracefully as before, might not lift its head properly, might have a head tilt, or might carry its tail in a different way than normal.
-Sometimes there is not any one thing that stands out, but instead a variety of subtle changes.
+The cat might sit in a hunched position, might not move as gracefully as before, might not lift its head properly, might have a head tilt, or might carry its tail differently.
+Sometimes, there isn’t any one thing that stands out, but a variety of subtle changes.

 Dehydration is a common problem in cats that are not well.
-To see if your cat is dehydrated, gently grasp her skin near her shoulder blades, pull it up and away from her body, then let go.
-The skin should snap back into place right away – skin that does not snap back into place, but stays ‘tented up’ usually indicates dehydration, a condition that needs to be treated right away.
+To see if your cat is dehydrated, gently grasp the skin near the shoulder blades, pull it up and away from her body, then let go.
+The skin should snap back right away.
+Skin that does not snap back into place, but stays “tented up”, usually indicates dehydration, a condition that needs to be treated immediately.

-Cats that have some sort of chronic illness may develop slow and subtle weight loss that is only obvious when you actually run your hands along the ribs and spine.
-Cats that suddenly lose weight, particularly if they were previously overweight, are usually suffering from some sort of metabolic disease such as diabetes or hyperthyroidism.
+Cats with a chronic illness may develop slow and subtle weight loss that is only obvious when you run your hands along the ribs and spine.
+Cats that suddenly lose weight, particularly if they were previously overweight, are usually suffering from a metabolic disease such as diabetes or hyperthyroidism.

 What changes in sociability or energy level would indicate that my cat might be sick?

-Sick cats usually become withdrawn and may hide, although this does depend on the personality of the individual cat.
-Some cats become more clingy or demanding of attention, while others just become cranky.
+Sick cats usually become withdrawn and may hide, although this depends on the personality of the individual cat.
+Some cats become clingier or demand more attention, while others just become cranky.

-Cats with arthritis or other joint problems may have difficulty moving around and may no longer jump up on furniture or counters, or may change the way they jump onto higher surfaces.
+Cats with arthritis or other joint problems may have difficulty moving around and may no longer jump up on furniture or counters, or they may change how they jump onto higher surfaces.
 If your cat suddenly is unable to use its back legs, she should be seen by your veterinarian immediately.

 What changes would I see in coat appearance and amount of shedding?

-Cats that are grooming themselves excessively may also have a problem.
-Excessive grooming may be a reaction to a skin problem such as allergies, a parasite such as fleas, mites or ringworm, pain such as that from arthritis or a bladder problem, or a response to stress.
-These cats might over-groom on all parts of their body, or they may lick themselves in one area so much that they develop bald spots and the skin beneath may be red and raw or may have a rash.
+Cats that groom themselves excessively may also have a problem.
+Excessive grooming may be a reaction to a skin problem such as allergies; a parasite such as fleas, mites, or ringworm; pain such as that from arthritis or a bladder problem; or stress.
+These cats might over-groom all parts of their body, or they may lick themselves in one area so much that they develop bald spots, and the skin beneath may be red and raw or may have a rash.

 What changes should I look for in appetite or thirst?

-Since sick cats may eat less or eat more, or may have more or less thirst than usual, any change in appetite or thirst may be of concern.
+Sick cats may eat less or more than usual, and they may drink less or more than usual, so any change in appetite or thirst may be of concern.
 Cats with dental disease may seem to be picky about their food.
 Cats that have some metabolic diseases such as hyperthyroidism or diabetes mellitus may have a hearty appetite and increased thirst.
-Cats with liver or kidney problems often lose their appetite, but usually have increased thirst.
+Cats with liver or kidney problems often lose their appetite, but have increased thirst.

 If your cat has not eaten properly for 24 hours, seek immediate veterinary attention.
-Cats that have not eaten (anorectic cats) are prone to developing a condition called hepatic lipidosis or fatty liver disease (see handout “Hepatic Lipidosis in Cats [Fatty Liver Syndrome in Cats]” for more information), in which the cat’s appetite becomes completely suppressed for weeks.
+Cats that have not eaten (anorexic cats) are prone to developing a condition called hepatic lipidosis or fatty liver disease, in which the cat’s appetite becomes completely suppressed for weeks.
+See handout “Hepatic Lipidosis in Cats (Fatty Liver Syndrome in Cats)” for more information.
 If fatty liver syndrome develops, your cat will require extensive medical management for several weeks to months before things get back to normal.

 Both diarrhea and constipation are indicators of disease in cats.
-Diarrhea is usually easy to recognize in the litterbox, but constipation can be more problematic to notice.
+Diarrhea is usually easy to recognize in the litter box, but constipation can be harder to notice.
 Small, hard, dry stools are never normal and are often an early indication of kidney disease.

-Decreased amounts of urine in the litterbox, especially if accompanied by a cat that spends more time going in and out of the box, or strains when in the box, indicates some sort of kidney or bladder problem.
+Decreased amounts of urine in the litter box indicates some sort of kidney or bladder problem, especially if the cat spends more time going in and out of the box or strains when in the box.
 Cats with a urinary tract problem often lick excessively at their genitals.
 If you notice that your cat does not seem to be producing as much urine as usual, or the clumps of urine are small, you should seek immediate veterinary attention.
 Lack of urination is a life-threatening emergency.

 What changes should I look for in breathing?

-Breathing difficulty such as shallow breathing, mouth breathing, or panting may indicate a problem with the airways or lungs.
-Cats with breathing problems often will have their head and neck extended or may be unable to sleep in a normal position.
+Breathing difficulty, such as shallow breathing, mouth breathing, or panting, may indicate a problem with the airways or lungs.
+Cats with breathing problems often extend their head and neck or may be unable to sleep in a normal position.
 Repeated bouts of sneezing or coughing are signs of health issues.

 What eye changes may be present in a sick cat?

-Droopy eyelids, discharges that are green, yellow, or white, squinting, pupils that are dilated or constricted, or anisocoria (one pupil dilated and the other constricted are all signs that something is amiss.
-Cats that are sick often have elevated third eyelids – the third eyelid is located beneath the lower eyelid and in a sick cat it will cover part of the eyeball.
-Any abnormality with the eyes can result in blindness – if in doubt at all, DO NOT DELAY - see your veterinarian.
+Signs of trouble include droopy eyelids; discharges that are green, yellow, or white; squinting; pupils that are dilated or constricted; or anisocoria (one pupil dilated and the other constricted).
+Sick cats often have elevated third eyelids.
+The third eyelid is located beneath the lower eyelid and, in a sick cat, it will cover part of the eyeball.
+Any abnormality with the eyes can result in blindness; if in doubt, do not delay - see your veterinarian.

 Related Articles